anvilproject/anvil-portal/content/learn/guides-and-tutorials/guides-and-tutorials.md

 # Guides and Tutorials

 Key guides and tutorials grouped by user persona are listed below.
-For an overview of the platform see [Overview of the Anvil Platform](/overview).
 For a general onboarding and getting started tour, see the [Learn](/Learn) section.
 See [Getting Help with AnVIL Tools and Components](/help) to obtain personalized help for each of AnVIL's components and tools.

 ### General